 - Document what you shred: In order to ensure accountability, compliance with recordkeeping laws, and corporate memory regarding records disposition, we strongly encourage that individual program units use a records destruction log to document all formal records destruction.
 Please use or extend the University Archives and Records Center Destruction Log template for this purpose.
 The authenticity of this log must be safeguarded, and each program unit should retain the destruction log indefinitely. [download Destruction Log template]

-- Establish a service point: Contact Barbara Lewise in Business Services (x3068) to set up service.
-You will need to work with Barbara Lewis to request a bin or bins from the vendor and to set up billing.
+- Establish a service point: Contact Barbara Lewis in Business Services (x3068) to set up service.
+You will need to work with Barbara Lewis to request a bin or bins from a vendor and to set up billing.
 The vendor will supply the bins and will retain ownership of the bins.

 - Program units may want to consider coordinating shredding service at the departmental, divisional, building, or other level as appropriate in order to attain logistical efficiencies.
 This is entirely up to individual offices/programs/departments to undertake.
 Coordination should include consideration of both space/location and billing.

 - Pay for service: Barbara Lewis in Business Services (x3068) will help you establish departmental billing for shredding service.
-The cost for shredding is on a per-bin basis, not by weight.
-So if the vendor shreds the contents of your bin and it is only half full, the cost will be the same as if your bin was completely full.
-The actual cost varies by the size of bin.
 Please confirm pricing with Barbara Lewis.

-UARC has coordinated free confidential shredding to campus units since at least the 1980s.
-Although this service has always been provided as a courtesy, the decision to stop offering it is not made lightly.
-The bottom line is that our core workload has increased substantially since 1980 (5 times the amount of records stored, 20 times the number of reference/retrieval requests compared with 1979), but our resources have not.
+UARC had coordinated free confidential shredding to campus units since at least the 1980s.
+Although this service was always provided as a courtesy, the decision to stop offering it was not made lightly.
+The bottom line was that our core workload has increased substantially since 1980 (5 times the amount of records stored, 20 times the number of reference/retrieval requests compared with 1979), but our resources have not.

 Technology and management have definitely gained us efficiencies in dealing with these increases, but in almost every category the increased workload represents a need for labor hours.
 And to put this increased cost into budget perspective, the only dedicated funding for the UARC program, aside from a single FTE salary, is just over $2000 per year.
 All additional money to fund the program must be siphoned from the budget of the Library, our parent organization, which takes away resources from one of Western’s most important academic assets.

-In looking at all the service areas of the UARC program, it is clear that the one service that can be turned back to program units with the least overall impact to the university is direct confidential shredding (which many departments already do on their own).
+In looking at all the service areas of the UARC program, it was clear that the one service that could be turned back to program units with the least overall impact to the university was direct confidential shredding (which many departments already did on their own).
 All other services provided by UARC are either related to our mandated stewardship of records in storage or assigned to us by law.